quantumlib/Cirq/docs/google/calibration.md

 # Calibration Metrics

-Processors that are quantum computers periodically undergo calibrations to maintain the quality of the programs that can be run on these processors.
+Quantum processors periodically undergo calibrations to maintain the quality of the programs that can be run on them.
 During this calibration metrics about the performance of the quantum computer are collected.
 This calibration data is stored by Quantum Engine and users can then query for the current or previous state of the calibration.
 Calibrations are also available for past jobs.